Palm Springs quadruple murder trial: Teen who posted about murders calls claims a 'front' tied to rap lyrics - KESQ

 Palm Springs quadruple murder trial: Teen who posted about murders calls claims a ‘front’ tied to rap lyrics

-Court is back in session in Indio Monday in the trial for Jose Larin-Garcia, the man accused of killing four people in Palm Springs nearly three years ago.
+Court was back in session in Indio Monday in the trial for Jose Larin Garcia, the man accused of killing four people in Palm Springs nearly three years ago.

+Jurors heard from John Olvera, the 18-year-old man the defense has argued is responsible.
+Questioned under oath on the witness stand, Olvera told the jury unequivocally he's innocent.

 You can follow live court updates from News Channel 3 reporter Jake Ingrassia here: